yashikesarwani/NLP_NER/README.md

 Google Inc. -> GOOG

 <br>
 <b>In Natural Language Processing (NLP), Named Entity Recognition (NER) is one of the common problems.
 The entity is referred to as the part of the text that one is interested in.
-In NLP, NER is a method of extracting the relevant information from a large corpus and classifying those entities into predefined categories such as location, organization, name and so on.
-Information about labels:
+In NLP, NER is a method of extracting the relevant information from a large corpus and classifying those entities into predefined categories such as location, organization, name and so on.</b> Information about labels:

 geo = Geographical Entity<br>
 org = Organization<br>